iffy/generalconference/data/eng/1972-04/033-the-priesthood-a-royal-army/text.md

-# The Priesthood: A Royal Army
+# The Priesthood:A Royal Army

 As I try to envision the large body of priesthood present in this building and other different buildings throughout the Church, it makes me appreciate more